Polyhedra with the Zometool

 figures that can be built with a small model in the Zometool.
 The inner blue Triangle is

-the face of the Icosahedron, the green Triangle is a face of the Compound of five
+the face of the Icosahedron, the outer φ4 larger dual Triangle is a face of

-vertex, is the aforementioned Excavated dodecahedron.
+lower left of Fig. 2.3e) is the face of the aforementioned Excavated dodecahedron.
 A

 few other stellations were presented already in Fig 3.7, but those are not Zomable.